@arkade-os/sdk Documentation - v0.4.21

 }

-Onboarding allows you to swap on-chain funds into VTXOs:
+Onboarding allows you to swap onchain funds into virtual outputs:

 import { Ramps } from '@arkade-os/sdk'